SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

   (setq org-html-htmlize-output-type 'css))
 ```

-If you use the [rainbow-delimeters](https://github.com/Fanael/rainbow-delimiters) package, like I do, default colors for delimiters may not look good with the light theme.
-To fix such issues, to put an HTML snippet like this in a `begin_export html` block or in a css file:
+If you use the [rainbow-delimeters](https://github.com/Fanael/rainbow-delimiters) package, as I do, default colors for delimiters may not look good with the light theme.
+To fix such issues, put an HTML snippet like this in a `begin_export html` block or a CSS file:

 ```html
 <style type="text/css">